How to avoid colds and flu

 Regardless of how healthy you are, anyone can succumb to colds and the flu, especially as the winter months close in.

 The nature of life means we are bound to come into contact with germs at some point, whether at work, in public places or from children.
-There are, however, plenty of ways in which you can try and keep colds and flu at bay.
+There are, however, plenty of ways in which you can try and keep colds and flu at bay - including our guide on how to wash your hands.

 To start, it’s important to understand that cold and flu are not the same thing.
-The two are often conflated, but they are not the same.
+The two terms have been used interchangeably, but they are not the same.
 A cold is definitely the milder of the two.

 A runny and or blocked nose